Nevenall/sufficient-reason/System/Paradox (working).md

 #### Quiet

-  Sometimes reality attempts to protect itself from a mage by separating their mind from their body and avatar.
-Isolating them in a living dream called a quiet.
+  Sometimes reality attempts to protect itself from a mage by isolating their mind away from their body and avatar in a living dream realm called a quiet.

-   A strange state where, from the outside a mage appears to be brain dead or in deep coma, but to the mage, the are trapped in some strange and fantastic realm.
+  [What it's like from the outside.]

+  [What it's like from the inside.]

+  [Escaping from Quiet.]

   ?
     Does your avatar follow you into quiet? or is it more interesting if you are without access to your magick?